How Do I…

 Get a letter of good standing or Parish Verification?

-In order to serve as a Godparent or as Maid of Honor/Best Man at a wedding, most parishes require a letter of Good Standing from your home parish.
+In order to serve as a Godparent or sponsor for Confirmation, most parishes require a letter of Good Standing from your home parish.
 This is determined by the Pastor of the church and typically a week to 10 days to receive.
 To request one for yourself, contact the Parish Office.

 Request a copy of a Sacramental certificate?
 (Baptismal, Communion, Confirmation or Marriage Certificate)

 If the sacrament was received at St. Joseph, contact the Parish Office with approximate date.
 Once verified in our Records, a certificate will be mailed to you.
-This usually takes two weeks to receive.
+This may take a week to receive.
 There is no charge for this service.
 For sacraments that took place elsewhere, you will need to contact those Parishes directly.

 Become a Catholic?

 We offer an inquiry program called Rite of Christian Initiation for Adults (RCIA) for anyone wanting to learn more about the Catholic faith.
-Classes usually run September through May, once a week and begin with an introduction to the Catholic faith.
+Classes are usually held once a week.
 Those wishing to continue beyond the inquiry stage go through a 3-step process which culminates in their Baptism, Communion and Confirmation, usually held during the Easter Vigil.

 Get an announcement in the Bulletin?